LemmyNet/joinlemmy-site/src/assets/news/2024-11-xx - Lemmy Release v0.19.6.md

 ## Upgrade instructions

-_Note_: This upgrade could take as long as ~30 minutes for older servers, due to needing to fix controversy ranks for all historical posts.
+This upgrade could take as long as ~30 minutes for larger servers, due to needing to recalculate controversy ranks for all historical posts.

-There are no config file changes with this release.
+There are no breaking changes with this release.

 Follow the upgrade instructions for [ansible](https://github.com/LemmyNet/lemmy-ansible/blob/main/UPGRADING.md) or [docker](https://join-lemmy.org/docs/en/administration/install_docker.html#updating).